Minoru/blog.tty8.org/posts/2013-07-05-on-structure-of-the-home-directory.markdown

 title: On structure of the home directory
 tags: linux
 language: english
+description: Comparing my homedir structure with that of Joey Hess.
 ---

 I'm thinking again of following into Joey Hess' steps and putting all my stuff